Laos Food Guide

 Khao Niew / ເຂົ້າໜຽວ (Sticky Rice)

 Khao Niew, or ເຂົ້າໜຽວ, is the staple food of Laos.
-This glutinous rice is steamed in a bamboo basket and served in small woven baskets.
-It's eaten by hand, rolled into small balls and used to scoop up other dishes.
-Khao Niew is an integral part of Lao cuisine and is consumed with almost every meal.
-It's also used in desserts and snacks.
+The glutinous rice is steamed in a bamboo basket and served from small woven baskets.
+You eat it by hand, rolling it into balls and using it to scoop up other dishes.
+It comes with nearly every meal and also finds its way into desserts and snacks.

 Ping Kai / ປີ້ງໄກ່ (Grilled Chicken)

-Ping Kai, or ປີ້ງໄກ່, is a simple yet delicious dish of marinated and grilled chicken.
-The chicken is typically marinated in a mixture of soy sauce, fish sauce, garlic, ginger, and other spices, then grilled over charcoal until cooked through.
-Ping Kai is a popular street food and can be found in restaurants throughout Laos.
-It's often served with sticky rice and a dipping sauce.
+Ping Kai, or ປີ້ງໄກ່, is marinated grilled chicken.
+The chicken is steeped in soy sauce, fish sauce, garlic, ginger, and spices, then grilled over charcoal until done.
+It's a street-food regular found at restaurants across Laos, usually served with sticky rice and a dipping sauce.

 Or Lam / ອໍລໍາ (Stew)